By: Roliena Slingerland

 “You do what you need to do.”
 He shoves the spoon away.

 Was this really the man who opened his home and hearth to the searchers when sixteen-year-old Maissey Jenkins went missing?
 She’d been spotted last in this very area wearing a dusty rose dress with a pink, flowing sash; she liked to dress up.
 People said the community rallied like never before with Mac and father at the helm.
 The coffee flowed strong and free then.
 The Kingsman wood stove crackled pleasantly.
 It was such an exciting time from the perspective of a young girl.
-Mother tried keeping you home.
+Mother tried keeping her home.
 After all, someone’s child was missing and hers could be next.

 “She’s learning about how the community works together,” father argued.
 Mother then quietly agreed.

-You all spilled into Mac’s bottom level.
+Everyone spilled into Mac’s bottom level.
 It was cozy, smelled of coffee and cigarette smoke.
 All familiar, like a warm hug.

 “Here’s what we’ll do,” Mac said to the officer in charge.
 “I’ll open my home to citizens who want to help with the search.
 Got some good flashlights and bottomless coffee.
 We can meet there.”